 The combination of small instruments and magnification enable surgical precision that is almost impossible to achieve during open surgery (laparotomy).
 The precision attained during laparoscopic surgery becomes extremely important when the gynecologist is treating endometriosis, adhesions, ovarian masses, and fibroids.

 The advantages of laparoscopic surgery over conventional laparotomy are unquestioned.
 Most patients undergoing laparoscopic surgery are dismissed the same day, although a few may require an overnight stay in the hospital.
 Recovery (return to normal activity) from laparoscopic surgery is 3 to 5 weeks shorter than comparable procedures performed at laparotomy.
 Patients experience less postoperative pain, shorter and more comfortable recovery, outcomes are at least as good (if not better), and costs to the healthcare system are less.

-Dr. Johns and Dr. Maxwell have a combined experience of over 13,000 surgical procedures.
+Dr. Johns has performed more than 8,500 surgical procedures.
 Dr. Johns has taught laparoscopic surgical techniques around the world and in the U.S. since the mid-1980’s.